rage/cyber-security-base-19/data/module-2/part-5/framework.md

 ## Typical Security Issues Are (almost) Resolved

-In the [third part](part3.html) of this course, we visited some of the most common security issues in software.
+In the [fourth part](/module-2.4/1-finding) of this course, we visited some of the most common security issues in software.
 These are listed in the OWASP [top ten list](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf), which contains the ten most common security flaws in software.
 They are as